fetchai/docs-archived/docs/learn_the_concepts/agent-based_and_multi-agents_systems.md

 2. **Autonomy**: Agents operate with limited or no interference and do not need to be constantly told what to do.
 They perform actions continuously according to their internal reasoning system.

-3. **Self-interested**: Each agent primarily looks after its own interests (which is aligned with those of its owner) and not necessarily the interests of other agents.
+3. **Self-Interested**: Each agent primarily looks after its own interests (which is aligned with those of its owner) and not necessarily the interests of other agents.

 4. **Proactive**:  Agents have goals to achieve allowing them to take the initiative and perform actions that get them closer to achieving their goals.
 This means an agent typically compares the outcome of different actions relative to its goals and selects the one that takes it closer to them.